adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		z();
 	}

+You could have replaced `hasFeatures` for `actuallyCutsTheMustard` or `canEnhanceBasedOn`.

 Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer can easily decouple application logic from browser APIs (and *bugs!*).
 For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free in this browser.
-You could easily change `hasFeatures` to `cutsTheMustard` and then `cutsTheMustard` will totally inform you that this browser does infact *cut the mustard*.

-This is why it *does* matter if the web page works without Javascript because the user gets the core, js-off experience when the browser doesn't cut the mustard.
+And, when the application knows it can't cut the mustard it can bale out safely.
+The user gets the degraded, js-disabled equivalent &mdash; the core experience.

-This is the **Real** Progressive Enhancement and something that has been talked about years and years before I wrote this article.
+This is the **Real** Progressive Enhancement.

 ## Citations